 Enter the number of records to be used for paging.
-This number should be divisible by 16.
-If you specify too many paging records, you will not leave enough room for system overhead, such as the DBS file if this is a first partition of a Rev. 21.0 or later disk (see Table 5-5 in Chapter 5), or a minimum amount (3 records) at other disk revisions, FIX_DISK displays the following message and reprompts for the number of paging records:
+If you specify too many paging records, you will not leave enough room for system overhead, such as the DBS file if this is a head zero partition of a Rev. 21.0 or later disk that supports Dynamic Badspot Handling (see Chapter 5), or a minimum amount (3 records) at other disk revisions, FIX_DISK displays the following message and reprompts for the number of paging records: